-Barking is a vocal communication dogs use and it can mean distinctive things relying upon the circumstance.
+Barking is vocal communication dogs use and it can mean distinctive things relying upon the circumstance.
 Here are a few reasons why your dog may be barking excessively bark:

-When a person that your dog doesn’t know comes into a your home or space, they may feel threatened which can cause excessive barking.
+When a person that your dog doesn’t know comes into your home or space, they may feel threatened which can cause excessive barking.
 This can also happen when people on the street are walking past your front fence.

-Although a person may not have any intentions of entering your property, the dog thinks the they are trying to invade their territory which triggers the barking.
+Although a person may not have any intentions of entering your property, the dog thinks they are trying to invade their territory which triggers the barking.
 The closer an intruder gets to your dog’s territory the loud and more frequently the dog will bark.
 Your dog may look very aggressive and alert when this excessive barking takes place.

 If you are looking for why your dog is barking so much, be sure to check your surroundings and see if there might be anything from the outside world that triggers the excessive barking.